-This ruling is on ss BH 1, HG 2, LJ 1 and articles 1(2) and 23(3) of the Schedule to the Double Taxation Relief (Australia) Order 2010 (the Australia and New Zealand Double Tax Agreement).
+This ruling is on ss BH 1 and HG 2, subpart LJ and articles 1(2) and 23(3) of the Schedule to the Double Taxation Relief (Australia) Order 2010 (the Australia and New Zealand Double Tax Agreement), as modified by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting.

-- Limited partnership means a partnership that does not meet the definition of company under s YA 1 and is defined as a corporate limited partnership and treated as a company for Australian income tax purposes under Division 5A of the Income Tax Assessment Act 1936 (Aust). - New Zealand partner means a partner that is resident in New Zealand under s YD 1 (residence of natural persons) or s YD 2 (residence of companies) and is not treated as non-resident under a double tax agreement.
+- Limited partnership means a partnership that does not meet the definition of company under s YA 1 and is defined as a corporate limited partnership and treated as a company for Australian income tax purposes under Division 5A of the Income Tax Assessment Act 1936 (Aust). - New Zealand partner means a partner that is resident in New Zealand under s YD 1 (residence of natural persons) or s YD 2 (residence of companies) and is not treated as non-resident under a double tax agreement. - Australian income tax means income tax paid to the Australian Government at the company tax rate (as set out in s 23(2) of the Income Tax Rates Act 1986 (Aust)). - Partnership share is defined in s YA 1 as meaning for a particular right, obligation, or other property, status or thing, the share that a partner has in the partnership.

-- Australian income tax means income tax paid to the Australian Government at the company tax rate (as set out in s 23(2) of the Income Tax Rates Act 1986 (Aust)). - Partnership share is defined in s YA 1 as meaning for a particular right, obligation, or other property, status or thing, the share that a partner has in the partnership.
+- Australian source income is earned by an Australian limited partnership that is income to the New Zealand partners under ss HG 2, CB 1 and CB 35. - The Australian source income of the Australian limited partnership is attributable to a permanent establishment in Australia.

-- Australian source income is earned by an Australian limited partnership that is income to the New Zealand partners under ss HG 2 and CB 35. - Australian income tax is paid on that income.
+Australian income tax is paid on that income.